MrDham/OpenTheremin_V4_with_MIDI/README.md

-# MIDI IMPLEMENTATION - V1.7
+# MIDI IMPLEMENTATION - V2.0

 This repositoty includes software and hardware design.
 Anyway just the software part is modified here to support MIDI.

 It is an official version.

 It is synchronised with V4.5.0 from  GaudiLabs/OpenThereminV4.

+Version 2.0 has been improved to better support MIDI Polyphonic Expression (MPE) synthesizers

 # OpenThereminV4
 Open Source Theremin Instrument